 The Battlefords Humane Society is limiting access to the animal shelter for the protection of staff and the public.
 Access will be limited to adoption clients, intake customers and scheduled volunteers.

-All SARCAN Recycling locations across Saskatchewan, including North Battleford, have closed as of Saturday March 21.
+All SARCAN Recycling locations across Saskatchewan, including North Battlefordhave closed as of Saturday March 21.
 A re-open date has been announced of June 15.

 Latest update for the Boys and Girls Club of the Battlefords: they continues to remain closed to the general public due to the ongoing COVID-19 pandemic.
 Office staff continue to come into the office to serve the public via telephone and email.
 Their Pandemic Support Service is still available to all registered members to provide essential items such as bagged snacks and bagged meals on a take out basis.

 Battlefords District Food and Resource Centre remains open to distribute food hampers Monday to Friday 9:15- 12 noon.
 Office hours are Monday-Friday 9 a.m. to 4 p.m. daily.
 If the door is locked call 306-937-5505.
 Due to the COVID-19 pandemic they have cancelled their free income tax programs.

-The Dekker Centre for the Performing Arts is closed as of 4:30 p.m. on Friday, March 20.
-The show Christine Tassan et les Imposteures scheduled for March 31 has been cancelled.
-The following are rescheduled:
+The Dekker Centre for the Performing Arts closed as of 4:30 p.m. on Friday, March 20 and remains closed until further notice.

 The spring production for Cochin Community Players, The Cemetery Club, originally scheduled for April, has been postponed to the fall.
 Dates to be determined.

-Rotary Club of the Battlefords has postponed its “Out of this World” Centennial Celebration events from its scheduled April 24 date and will be held instead on Oct.
+Rotary Club of the Battlefords has postponed its “Out of this World” Centennial Celebration events from its scheduled April 24 date and it has been rescheduled to Oct.
 9. All previous details about the event will remain the same, with the only change being the new date.

 Kiwanis Music Festival scheduled for March 24-April 5 has been cancelled.

-Big Brothers Big Sisters of the Battlefords Bowl for Kids Sake 2020 scheduled for March 29 at Gutters has been postponed.
-Big Brothers Big Sisters of the Battlefords is also postponing all activities and events through May 1.
+Big Brothers Big Sisters of the Battlefords Bowl for Kids Sake 2020 scheduled for March 29 at Gutters was postponed.

 The following Chapel Gallery events have been postponed: